begmuhommet/low-ops-docs/docs/how-to/application_actions.md

 4. Go back to the `Environment` tab to see the status of deployment.

-5. Once the application is deployed, the status should be `Ready`.
+5. Once the application is deployed, the status should change to `Ready`.

   ![](../assets/status_ready.jpg)

-6. Verify the successful completion of deployment when the `package version`, `Mendix version`, and `updated on` fields contain the necessary details.
+6. Verify the successful completion of deployment when the `package version`, `Mendix version`, and `updated on` fields contain the new information.

-7. Select the `Test` (`Acceptance`, `Production`) environment and click on the URL to ensure that the application opens successfully.
+7. Select the `Test` (`Acceptance`, `Production`) environment and click on the URL to ensure that the application opens up successfully.

 ## *Start the Application*